cs411-alawini/Los-Angeles-Crime-Data-Analysis/doc/Database Design/Design Document.md

 + use: Each crime Record uses at most 1 Weapon, while each Weapon is used in any number of crime Records.
 + occur in: Each crime Record occurs in at most 1 Premise, while each Premise may get involved in any number of crime Records.
 + crime type: Each crime Record includes at most 1 CrimeType, while each CrimeType may happen in any number of crime Records.
++ affect: Each crime Record affects exactly 1 Victim, while each Victim gets involved in exactly 1 Record.

 ## Cardinality